SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 It doesn't help.

-Staying on the ground, she waits until the feelings subside.
-She resolves herself once more.
+Staying on the ground, she waits until the feelings subside, and steels herself again.

 *You've made it this far Sunset, no sense in turning back now…*